 Every network should have some common ground.
-If you haven’t had a chance yet to write down your common problems formally, then this is a task for the next meeting.
-Once you realise how consistent and similar your issues are you can work to resolving the problems (and often the problems are similar despite the fact you all work in different teams and departments).
+If you haven’t had a chance to write down your common problems formally, this is a task for the next meeting.
+Once you realise how consistent and similar your issues are, you can resolve the problems (and often, the problems are similar despite the fact you all work in different teams and departments).

-Have a social aspect but don’t make it all about the socialising!
+Have a social aspect but don’t make it all about socialising!

 Make sure you do organise regular drinks and get-togethers for all of the Assistants in the network.
-It is imperative that you all bond and the best way to do this is in an informal setting.
+You all bond, and the best way to do this must be in an informal setting.
 Also, make sure that you have constructive get-togethers which have a training and educational element to them.

 How can you be more efficient as a team of Assistants?

 Again this should be part of every networking session.
-What can you be doing as a group of employees to drive the business forward and add to the bottom line?
+What can you do as a group of employees to drive the business forward and add to the bottom line?
 At the start of every year, set objectives for the network, work on a joint project that your network owns.
 What can you be doing to integrate your network into the business?
 Bobbie Saxon, EA at Diageo, shares a great example of this.
-Her Assistant team train other members of staff on how to be more productive, use the IT systems correctly and work with them on their time management.
+Her Assistant team trains other staff members on how to be more productive, use the IT systems correctly and work with them on their time management.
 What a great way to use their skills and move the business forward.

 Ask your colleagues to attend the meetings.

 This is a great way to improve the overall business acumen of the Assistants.
-Ask them to present what they are doing in their team or department so that all of the Assistants start to understand what everyone else is doing and how they fit into the structure of the organisation.
+Ask them to present what they are doing in their team or department so that all of the Assistants start to understand what everyone else is doing and how they fit into the organisation’s structure.

 Contact your suppliers.

 Let your suppliers know that you have an internal Assistant network and again ask them to come along and talk about how the system or product works.
-In one of my internal networks, we ask the travel management company to come in, and we talked through the problems we had with their online booking tool, along with one of the IT team.
+In one of my internal networks, we ask the travel management company to come in, and we talked through the problems we had with their online booking tool and one of the IT team.
 We were able to get them to make adjustments for us that solved some of our issues.

-Pull together all of the standard procedures and create a process manual for all of your organisation’s Assistants.
+Pull together all of the standard procedures and create a process manual for your organisation’s Assistants.

 Make sure everyone is involved.

-You should ask each member of the network to provide an update on what is happening in their area, ask all new hires to come along as soon as they start their job, assign tasks and responsibilities so that all the Assistants feel like they have a stake in the network.
+You should ask each member of the network to update what is happening in their area, ask all new hires to come along as soon as they start their job, assign tasks and responsibilities so that all the Assistants feel like they have a stake in the network.

 If your network is currently a place where most people come to gripe about the job, this can be challenging.

 It won’t make the network useful or much fun!
-If you do have this issue a good way to tackle it is to have a discussion section during each meeting where people can vent.
+If you do have this issue, a good way to tackle it is to have a discussion section during each meeting to vent.
 But make sure you time it well, so the venting section doesn’t take up the whole session.
-Make sure you have an action point after each section so that something can be done about the issue being discussed.
-It is incredible how many people stop moaning about something when they are asked actually to start resolving the problem!
+Make sure you have an action point after each section to be done about the issue being discussed.
+It is incredible how many people stop moaning about something when asked to start resolving the problem!

 You are stronger together.